Rae Dunn (brand): Reception and popularity

-The Cut has written that "since about 2016, a voraciously focused secondary market of resellers, traders, and collectors has grown around the brand."
+Jezer-Morton also wrote that "since about 2016, a voraciously focused secondary market of resellers, traders, and collectors has grown around the brand."
 Rae Dunners often join Facebook groups dedicated to the brand's products and resell these products at higher prices.
 For these shoppers, there is a heightened appeal for the brand's seasonal collections and particularly rare items, such as a "ceramic pig-shaped canister with the word 'oink' on its side.
 Due to this reselling culture, Rae Dunn shoppers have been likened to contemporary sneakerheads or hypebeasts, as well as Beanie Baby collectors of the late 1990.
 Jezer-Morton opined that the comparison is "reductive and maybe … a touch misogynistic."
 Knapp wrote that "Therein lies the brand's success within Live-Laugh-Love/wine-mom culture: the notion of doing the most, with less.
 It gives buyers a price-accessible, gold star on the forehead with an influx of one-word affirmations and reminders for self-care, or valuing family (although the latter of which lives in a very his-and-hers, hetero-traditional Nuclear Fam zone)."

 Dunn herself has acknowledged the following behind her brand, referring to it as a "weird phenomenon" that she never intended to cause.
 She also expressed being sad and upset about resellers, stating "I wish I could sell more of my handmade stuff.
 But when I do it, I know that people are buying it and reselling it for hundreds of dollars more," adding "I feel like I'm just being used."